jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/13e_synthesis_methods.md

 title: "13e.
 Synthesis methods – Methods for exploring heterogeneity"
 summary:
     title: 13e.
 Methods for exploring heterogeneity
+    text: Describe any methods used to explore possible causes of heterogeneity among study results (e.g. subgroup analysis, meta-regression).
+Elements:
 writing_guide:
     text: |
         Did you investigate potential causes of statistical heterogeneity?
 If so, report whether you used subgroup analysis or meta-regression